Transporting Your Inflatable Stand Up Paddleboard

 With more and more people opting for trucks and pickups, carrying a board in the truck bed is a common method of transport that leaves things tidy inside and keeping everything wet outside.
 The first consideration for carrying in the truck bed is to consider what you were previously carrying in the bed and be sure to clean it of anything that is sharp or that could be abrasive to your board.

-As you can see, there is no one right way to transport inflatable paddle boards.
-The method you use will in any situation will depend on a variety of factors discussed above, but whatever way you decide to transport your boards, doing it safely and securely should be your primary objective
+There is ultimatley no one right way to transport inflatable paddle boards.
+The method you use will in any situation will depend on a variety of factors discussed above, but whatever way you decide to transport your boards, doing it safely and securely should be your primary objective.